We’ve all been there.

 An automated acknowledgement – Eureka!
 You’ve been added to the queue.
 Better still, you’ve been given a ticket number.
 That’s a sure sign you are a VIP customer.

 The ticket number may even come with a timeline of when you can expect a reply.
-“We aim to respond within five working days” is one answer I received recently regarding a dodgy router I bought.
+“We aim to respond within five working days” is one answer I received recently regarding a broken router which I bought.

 The ticket number is a wonderful thing.
 Be sure to treasure the number – for without it you risk being lost in a sea of other problems, with other customers or non-customers, disconnected and disenfranchised.
 How will they find your original issue if you don’t “quote this ticket number in the subject line” of all future communication with that company?